What is the Best Wood to Use for Decking?

 Cumaru – Cumaru is one of the hardest, densest, most durable, and longest-lasting hardwood you can use.
 It’s scratch, fire, and moisture-resistant.
 It also has a high resistance to rotting and insects.
 However, it is also one of the most expensive varieties.

 IPE – When it comes to hardwood, nothing can beat IPE.
-Many agree that IPE is the best hardwood material, naming it the best wood material.
-An IPE decking can last for decades.
+Many agree that IPE is the best hardwood material since a deck made from IPE can last for decades with proper care and maintenance.
 It has the best resistance to fire, moisture, insects, and scratches.

 If you value durability and lifespan above all else, hardwoods are the best woods you can use for decking.
 They can last for decades and can resist outdoor conditions.
 When it comes to hardwoods, IPE is undeniably the best material you can choose.
 Overall, it is the best wood you can use.